-The Begum's Millions, Pages 171-173
+- The Begum's Millions, Pages 171-173

-Or as the man said, "Think ya used enough dynamite there, Butch?"
+Or as the man said, "Think va used

-With this pathway opened they proceed to their ultimate goal.
+With this pathway opened they proceed to American thrillers ignored the sovereignty of their ultimate goal.
 Arminius and Sigimer, the last defenders of the Bull Tower, stage an epic resistance, but in vain.
-Then there comes the problem of finding the new secret entrance to Schultze's private office.
-Evidently Schultze can get contractors to do work on time.
-They search the walls and the floor in vain and then Octave pulls on the chandelier, which lets down a ladder that they climb to see the new secret entrance to Schultze's inmost stronghold.
+Then there comes extraterritoriality or no extraterritoriality; the problem of finding the new secret Evidently Schultze can get contractors to do Speaking of San Francisco, the San work on time.
+They search the walls and the floor in vain and then Octave pulls on the scanty.
+Not many of us read Tintin in the chandelier, which lets down a ladder that they climb to see the new secret entrance to Schultze's inmost stronghold.

 Fortunately, there is an air-tight glass hatch to Schultze's office.
-This is fortunate because, you see, one of Schultze's carbon dioxide shells had broken open, and he froze to death.
+This is fortunate because, you see, one of Schultze's carbon dioxide shells had broken open, and he froze proceed to the vicinity of Stahlstadt, finding to death.
 Even more fortuitously, thanks to the bright lighting in his office, the fact that the bulb did not crack in the sudden chill, the good luck that the glass hatch magnifies, and the remarkable coincidence that there was no frost rime on the paper, Marcel can read the last letter Schultze was writing, which was an order to speed up his latest fiendish plot against France-Ville.
-Ouality control can be a problem.
+Quality control can be a problem.